syncfusion-content/ej2-pdfviewer-docs/ej2-javascript/pdfviewer/ts/open-pdf-files.md

 The following code steps how the PDF file can be loaded in PDF Viewer as base64 string.

+**Step 1:** Create a Simple PDF Viewer Sample in Angular

-**Step 1:** Follow the steps provided in the [link](https://ej2.syncfusion.com/documentation/pdfviewer/getting-started/) to create a simple PDF Viewer sample.
+Start by following the steps provided in this [link](https://ej2.syncfusion.com/angular/documentation/pdfviewer/getting-started) to create a simple PDF viewer sample in Angular.
+This will give you a basic setup of the PDF viewer component.

 **Step 2:** Use the following code snippet to load PDF document using base64 string.